blackchip-org/scan/README.md

 Most scanning operations can be done by looking at the current character, which is stored in `s.This` and the next character in the stream that is stored in `s.Next`.
-In some cases, it can be easier to look further ahead in the stream or to even speculate and advance the scanner and cancel out if the stream doesn't contain what is expected.
+In some cases, it can be easier to look further ahead in the stream or to even speculate and advance the scanner and bail out if the stream doesn't contain what is expected.
 Use the following for these
 cases: